DamianZaremba/damianzaremba.co.uk/content/_posts/2011-07-10-centos-6-0-kickstart-partitioning-issue.markdown

 layout: post
 title: Centos 6.0 kickstart partitioning issue
 tags:
-- FOSS
+- Foss
-- anaconda
+- Anaconda
-- kickstart
+- Kickstart
 ---

 In my kickstart files I "cheat" on disk sizes and let them grow automatically rather than figuring out the size, setting it then having to manually expand it later.